 - At age 16, pupils with SEND in English state-funded schools, have an average attainment score of 31% compared with 53% for pupils without SEND.

 - We partnered with EFF on an independent review of the evidence on effective approaches for teaching students with SEND.

-- Teachers will have evidence on how to best support pupils with SEND in their classrooms.
+- Teachers now have evidence on how to best support pupils with SEND in their classrooms.

 About the research

 The aim of this evidence review is to provide:

 - the best available international evidence on effective teaching and support for pupils with SEND in mainstream schools.

 The review was conducted by academics at the Centre for Educational Development, Appraisal and Research (CEDAR), at the University of Warwick.
 Teachers, academics and other experts then collaborated on the guidance report published by April 2020.
 You can read the report here and download it using the button at the top of the page.